Skip to main content

 Definitions

-2. Employee: All full and part-time staff, including faculty.
-Vendors are not typically considered employees.
+Employee: All full and part-time staff, including faculty.
+Vendors and independent contractors are not typically considered employees.

-3. Family Member: Spouse, domestic partner, child, parent or parent of a spouse or domestic partner of the employee; a person who stood in loco parentis to the employee when the employee was a minor child; or a grandchild, grandparent, or sibling of the Employee.
+Family Member: For the purposes of FMLA this includes: spouse, child, or parent or anyone who stood in for a parent when you were a child.
+For all other leaves, this includes: Spouse, domestic partner, child, parent or parent of a spouse or domestic partner of the employee; a person who stood in loco parentis to the employee when the employee was a minor child; or a grandchild, grandparent, or sibling of the Employee.

 Procedures